xdubois-57/iwanttobe.be-paid/FUNCTIONAL_SPECIFICATIONS.md

 - Translation keys must be consistent across all languages
 - HTML links must be properly escaped in PHP translations

+### 5.3 Removed Languages
+- Bulgarian (bg), British English (gb), and Slovak (sk) are no longer available in the application.
+- All related translation files and configuration entries have been removed.
+- The application will not offer these languages in the language selector or fallback logic.

 ## 6. Security Requirements

 ### 6.1 Data Protection